 What Is A Great Customer Service Experience?

-Imagine how awful of an experience a guest must have had to say that.
-If you want your guests to have the exact opposite reaction, you need to focus on providing them with excellent customer service.
+Imagine how awful an experience a guest must have had to leave a review like that.
+Of course, as a tour and attraction operator, your goal is to drive the exact opposite response.
+And to do that, you need to focus on providing your guests a memorable experience backed by excellent customer service.

 Regardless of how exciting, new, or “in” your attraction might be, your overall guest experience always boils down to the quality of the guest service you’re providing.
-Long lines, chaotic ticketing, and difficult-to-navigate venues can quickly spoil what could’ve been a positive customer experience.
+Long lines, chaotic ticketing, and difficult-to-navigate venues can quickly spoil what could’ve been a positive visit.

 That’s why in this post, we’re going to talk about ways to elicit the best possible reaction from your guests.